Karumaidoi/bhive/README.md

 # bhive

-A new Flutter project.
+A Flutter Assessment Task.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Dynamic Mobility Flutter ~A Task.

 A few resources to get you started if this is your first Flutter project: